 Variation of microbial composition according to size and depth

 Community composition varied with size fraction and depth.
 This was supported by seriation analysis that showed samples clustered according to size fraction, and those clusters further separated into upper mixed and deep zone groups (Figure 3).
-A significant difference in genus-level composition between the upper mixed and deep zones was supported by ANOSIM test (Rho: 0.53, significance: 0.1%).
+A significant difference in genus-level composition between the upper mixed and deep zones was supported by the ANOSIM test (Rho: 0.53, significance: 0.1%).
 Differential vertical distribution of taxa is consistent with partitioning of ecological functions in the lake and in association with the physical and chemical data, described functional roles of those taxa.

 20–3.0 µm fraction community composition